qredo/fusionchain/keyring/cmd/mpc-relayer/README.md

 # mpc-relayer

-An implementation of Fusion keyring compatible with Qredo dMPC.
+An implementation of Fusion keyring compatible with Qredo dMPC. `mpc-relayer` is a client that calls key/sig request endpoints from the `mpcclientparent` coordinator.
+The `mpc-relayer` itself does not have access to private key material, it can only obtain signatures via API calls.
+However, it is permitted to write key and signature data on behalf of an MPC instance for the kering identity speicifed in its configuration.

 ## Run